Things I Would Like to See Improved in Specialty Coffee

-I’ve seen the rise of third-wave coffee and I’ve loved the journey.
+I’ve seen the rise of third-wave coffee and loved the journey.
 In Seattle, I organize a Meetup group that does nothing but explore the coffee scene.
-We’ve had over 1,000 Meetups in the last 11 years visiting over 350 different coffee venues.
+We’ve had over 1,000 Meetups in the last 11 years, visiting over 350 coffee venues.

 In other words, I am a huge fan.
-Although I do not work in the coffee industry directly, I consider my role both here on INeedCoffee and with the Coffee Club of Seattle as that of an ambassador.
-I want to help coffee fans on their journey of discovering more about coffee.
+Although I do not work directly in the coffee industry, I consider my role as an ambassador both here on INeedCoffee and with the Coffee Club of Seattle.
+I want to help coffee fans discover more about coffee.

 As much as the coffee industry has improved in the last decade, I feel there is room for improvement.
 Here are a few ideas.